happywlu/CroTrait/README.md

 >**4. post statistics analysis**<br>
 >>$***CroTrait -t 4 -r result_table*** <br>
->> -r: the result created by "1", namely genomes with identified species, O serotypes and STs.
+>> -r: the result created by "1", namely table with identified species, O serotypes and STs.<br>
->> after executing this command, 6 table will generated according to the species, O serotypes and ST.
+>> after executing this command, 6 table will generated according to the species, O serotypes and ST.<br>

 >**5. post visulization analysis**<br>
 >>  example figure<br><br>
 ![icon](assist/icon2.jpg)

+## License
+**CroTrait** is a free software package, licensed udner **GPLv3**.

+## Feedback/Issues
+If you need assistance using CroTrait, you can get in touch by emailing Lu Wang (*wlubio@sina.com*), or by asking on Issues page.